opnfv/opnfvdocs/docs/userguide/onos.rst

 Connecting to the ONOS instance
 -------------------------------

-Once you are familiar with the ONOS controller and it's configuration you will want to connect to the ONOS instance from the Jumphost.
+Once you are familiar with the ONOS controller and its configuration you will want to connect to the ONOS instance from the Jumphost.
 To do this you should open a browser on the JumpHost to the following address and enter the username and password: